dfelinto/blender-manual/manual/files/blend/rename.rst

    :Hotkey:    :kbd:`Ctrl-F2`

 The *Batch Rename* operator can rename many data-block names at once.
 This uses a pop-up dialog with operations and their options to change the name.
 These actions are applied in order, from first to last.

-Data Type
-   The :ref:`data-block type <data-system-datablock-types>` to perform the batch rename operations on.
 Data Source
    Where to look for the data-blocks that are intended to be renamed.